selfcommunity/developers-doc/docs/apireference/v2/course/create_a_course.md

 title: Create a Course
 ---

-This endpoint creates a course
+This endpoint creates a course.

 :::info